Fuel Gel Recall Announced for All Manufacturers

 In two separate incidents in NY, consumers suffered serious burns after the Napa brand gels were poured in the aluminum well of the fuel pots.
 At that time, none of the other gels were recalled though the safety commission issued a warning about their potential dangers.

 Other injuries were reported when the pourable gel fuel ignited unexpectedly and splattered onto people and objects nearby.
 This typically occurred when the consumer would fill the pot thinking the fire had burned completely out and the pot was already empty of fuel gel.

-The injury attorneys at the law firm of Scott C. Gottlieb, Injury Law encourage all New Yorkers to immediately stop using the firepots with any brand fuel gel and follow the instructions on the CPSC website for returning the products.
+The injury attorneys at Scott C. Gottlieb, Injury Law Attorney, encourage all New Yorkers to immediately stop using the firepots with any brand fuel gel and follow the instructions on the CPSC website for returning the products.